 Gender change via sex reassignment surgery is a process whereby the physical characteristics and/or social gender role of an individual are changed to reflect the sex opposite of that which was determined at birth.
 This type of gender or sex change is different from when misinformation is recorded during the filing of the original birth certificate.
 The procedure to change a Colorado Birth Certificate as a result of gender change via surgical procedure (SRS) is found at the link provided above.

 In 2012, about a half a dozen states updated their policies for driver’s license, name and gender changes.
+If you aren’t a resident of Colorado, we recommend you check with your local state’s requirements.

 This link is from TSRoadMap (Andrea James) and we share this as a service to our visitors.
 Please verify the information with your local court as there may be variance by county or municipality.